webmaster442/XAMLPowerToys2015/README.md

 * States is bound to a list of Strings
 * Countries is bound to a list of Country objects.
 Notice for Country, the DisplayMemberPath and SelectedValuePath are both set.

-The States and Countries collections are exposed on the view model, making the task of setting up data bindings trival.
+The States and Countries collections are exposed on the view model, making the task of setting up data bindings trivial.

 ![City State Zip Country](Art/city-state-zip-country.png)